VirgilSecurity/virgil-crypto-c/docs/c_module.md

 fixed: Array with a fixed length, i.e. 'int [32]'.
 derived: Array with a derived length, i.e. 'int []'.

+string:
+    Defines string length type.
+If given, parent instance becomes a string.
+    The string attribute is optional.
+It can take one of the following
+    values:

+Value: Meaning:
+null_terminated: Null-terminated string, 'char *'
+given: String whith a given length, i.e. 'char *'.
+fixed: String with a Fixed length, i.e. 'char [32]'.
+derived: String with a derived length, i.e. 'char []'.

 length:
-    Defines length constant for the fixed array.
-Note, this attribute is ignored for other arrays.
+    Defines length constant for the fixed array or fixed string.
+Note, this attribute is used where appropriate.
 The length attribute is optional.

 is_const_type:
     Defines type constness.
 The is_const_type attribute is optional.